Closed Angle Glaucoma

 - pilocarpine, which opens the angle between your iris and cornea

-Once the pressure in your eye has decreased, you will require further treatment to prevent it from rising again.
+Once the pressure in your eye has decreased, you will need further treatment to prevent the pressure from rising again.
 There are two surgeries used to address closed-angle glaucoma:

 If you have a family history of glaucoma, you should have your eyes checked regularly.
-If you are at an especially high risk for closed-angle glaucoma, your doctor may recommend peripheral iridotomies to prevent an attack.
+Your doctor may recommend peripheral iridotomies to help prevent an attack if you are at an especially high risk for closed-angle glaucoma.

 Written by: Helen Colledge and Marijane Leonard